Lassonde School of Engineering, Lumibird Canada and Thales successfully demonstrate autonomous rail vehicle recovery

 This project was made possible with support from the Government of Ontario, through the OVIN’s R&D Partnership Fund.
 Through OVIN, the project received $1,130,000 in support from the Government of Ontario, with a further $1,455,607 in industry contribution, for a total project value of $2,585,607.

-The results of this project provide the foundation for commercializing ODCT solutions as part of Canada’s next-generation autonomous rail signaling and control products; and hence represent an important step in securing Canadian technology leadership and exports in the global autonomous systems market.
+The results of this project provide the foundation for commercializing ODCT solutions as part of Canada’s next-generation autonomous rail signalling and control products; and hence represent an important step in securing Canadian technology leadership and exports in the global autonomous systems market.

 “The OnTRAC project is a great example of how Ontario is committed to supporting innovation and collaboration to accelerate the development of next-generation autonomous vehicle technologies,” said Vic Fedeli, Minister of Economic Development, Job Creation and Trade.
 “With support from our OVIN program, OnTRAC will help develop safe, autonomous urban rail systems which will strengthen economic growth and job creation across the province’s mobility sector.”